Artavazd Karamyan: Politehnica Timişoara

-Both Artavazd and Arman reunited in the club Politehnica Timişoara in 2007.
-The next season, the club was a finalist in the 2008–09 Liga I championship.
+Both Artyom and Arman reunited in the club Politehnica Timişoara in 2007.

 Steaua București

 The Karamyan brothers moved to Steaua București in 2010.
 After finishing Liga I for the 2009–10 season, the brothers ended their contracts with Steaua București.
 A search began to find the club they would both continue playing football in.
 But the process of finding a new club was delayed.
 Later, it was reported that the brothers were in talks with FC Brașov.
 However, the head coach of Brașov Daniel Isăilă later stated that the transition of the Karmanyans was unlikely to be completed because of the complexity of the negotiations, which reached a standstill.
 Talks were later made for the brothers to play for Astra Giurgiu, coached by Mihai Stoichiță.
 But after Stoichiță departed from the club, the talks ended.
 According to an edition of TotalFootball, because of the long search for a new team, the financial conditions for the Karamyan brothers increased to that of a required minimum of 10,000 euros per month.
 The option that both players finish their playing careers and enter into coaching activities was considered.
 In mid-September 2010, the search was over for Karamyan brothers.